For AI Agents

 Does Gyrence feature native SDKs or plugins for frameworks like LangChain, CrewAI, or AutoGen?

 Gyrence does not ship native typed SDKs for LangChain, CrewAI, or AutoGen yet.
-It exposes two integration surfaces those frameworks can consume today: a stable REST API at /api/v1/* (Search, Traverse, Fetch, Extract, Map) with a frozen { ok, data } envelope, and a native MCP server at /api/mcp/:key that exposes the same primitives as MCP tools.
+It exposes two integration surfaces those frameworks can consume today: a stable REST API at /api/v1/* (Search, Gyre, Fetch, Extract, Map) with a frozen { ok, data } envelope, and a native MCP server at /api/mcp/:key that exposes the same primitives as MCP tools.
 The MCP and REST handlers share the same code path and billing, so any MCP-aware agent runtime — Claude Desktop, Cursor, LangChain MCP adapters, AutoGen MCP — plugs in with zero glue code.
 A typed JS/TS SDK is on the roadmap.

 Is Gyrence a managed API (like Firecrawl) or an open-source library (like Crawl4AI)?